andrius-learns-things/tech-profile-and-notes/README.md

 I am a software developer based in Vilnius, Lithuania.
 I am working in software development since 2005.

-This page is a summary of what technologies and practices I am familiar with and my notes in various form: cheatsheets, bookmarks, proof-of-concepts, etc.
+This page is a summary of what technologies and practices I am familiar with and my notes in various form: cheatsheets, bookmarks, project-starter-templates, proof-of-concepts, etc.

 ## Notation: